Teaching Tips

 Types of Anchor Charts for Kindergarten

-Parents often wonder about the best way to approach interactive charts with their young learners.
+Knowing how to introduce interactive charts with their young learners.

 Pairing visual, auditory, and kinesthetic elements creates a multi-sensory learning experience that sticks.